Ksani1/Ksani1.github.io/README.md

     <img src="Photo.png" alt="Khalil Muhammad" width="150" style="border-radius: 50%; border: 3px solid #0d7377; margin-right: 20px;">
     <div>
 Welcome to My Portfolio
 Hello, and welcome to my professional portfolio!
-My name is Muhammad Khalil, and I am currently pursuing a Master of Science in Computer Science at Illinois Tech, focusing on full-stack development, data analysis, and cutting-edge technologies.
-I have hands-on experience in both front-end and back-end development, from JavaScript and Python to Flutter and Figma for UI/UX design.
+My name is Khalil Muhammad, a Data Science professional with a Master of Science in Computer Science from Illinois Institute of Technology.
+I specialize in data analysis, predictive modeling, and software optimization, with a strong foundation in Python, SQL, R, and AWS services.

-This portfolio showcases my journey, projects, and expertise across various domains, including cloud computing, big data technologies, and machine learning.
-I’m passionate about transforming complex problems into user-friendly solutions, all while driving innovation and business growth.
+Throughout my career, I have been driven by a passion for uncovering insights from complex datasets and transforming them into actionable strategies that drive business growth.
+My experience includes developing machine learning models for predictive analytics, building dynamic dashboards using Power BI and Tableau, and creating end-to-end data solutions that optimize performance and enhance decision-making.
+I have successfully delivered 10+ data-driven projects, utilizing techniques such as linear regression, decision trees, and random forests to solve real-world problems.

+This portfolio showcases my journey, projects, and expertise in data science and analytics, from optimizing supply chain management to enhancing customer engagement through AI-driven solutions.
+I am dedicated to continuous learning and innovation, always eager to tackle new challenges and leverage data to make a meaningful impact.

 Feel free to explore my work, projects, and experiences.
 Thank you for visiting, and I look forward to connecting!